What Came Before Sliced Bread?

 A Lot, Actually

 Sliced bread was first sold in 1928, and it’s often held up as the gold standard of invention.
 But truthfully?
-It showed up after some pretty major breakthroughs.
+It arrived after some pretty major breakthroughs.

 Here’s what was already changing the world before anyone thought to pre-slice a loaf: